arshekas/jobbee-api/readme.md

 # Jobbee API
 >Backend RESTful API for jobs build in Node.js using Express.js & MongoDB
-- Scalable, secure and powerful
+- scalable, secure and powerful

 ## Install all Dependencies